 In November 1992, voters approved Proposition A, which authorized the issuance of up to \$350.0 million in general obligation bonds to provide moneys to fund the City's Seismic Safety Loan Program (the "Loan Program").
 The purpose of the Seismic Safety Loan Program is to provide loans for the seismic strengthening of privately-owned unreinforced masonry buildings in San Francisco for affordable housing and market-rate residential, commercial and institutional purposes.
 In April 1994, the City issued \$35.0 million in taxable general obligation bonds to fund the Loan Program and in October 2002, the City redeemed all outstanding bonds remaining from such issuance.
-The City intends to issue a second series of aggregate principal amount of \$35 million in taxable general obligation bonds through a private placement to fund the Loan Program in January 2007.
+The City may issue additional bonds under the Loan Program authorization in November 2006.

 The Board of Supervisors adopted resolution No. 272-04 on May 11, 2004 (the "2004 Resolution").
 The Mayor approved the 2004 Resolution on May 13, 2005.
 The 2004 Resolution authorized the issuance of not to exceed \$800.0 million aggregate principal amount of its General Obligation Refunding Bonds from time to time in one or more series for the purpose of refunding all or a portion of the City's outstanding General Obligation Bonds.
 On June 16, 2004, the City issued \$21.9 million of General Obligation Refunding Bonds Series 2004-R1 (the "Refunding Bonds"), to refund \$21.5 million of outstanding general obligation bonds.
 As a result of the issuance of the Refunding Bonds, the City reduced the total general obligation bond debt service by \$0.9 million on a present value basis.
-The City issued the second series, pursuant to the 2004 Resolution, of \$90.1 million of General Obligation Refunding Bonds, Series 2006-R1 in October 2006.
-The City is issuing the third series under the 2004 Resolution authorization under the current bond offering.
+The City intends to issue the second series, pursuant to the 2004 Resolution, of approximately \$90.0 million of General Obligation Refunding Bonds, Series 2006-R1 under this bond offering.

 In June 1997, voters approved Proposition C, which authorized the issuance of up to \$48.0 million in general obligation bonds for the acquisition, construction and/or reconstruction of San Francisco Zoo facilities.
-The City issued an aggregate total of \$48.0 million in four series of such bonds.
+The City issued an aggregate total of \$40.5 million in three series of such bonds.
 The City issued the fourth and final tranche of the zoo facilities bonds in the principal amount of \$7.5 million in July 2005.